I am currently in full-time employment. Do I need to resign in order to apply for a Chevening Award?

 What types of work experience are accepted by Chevening?

 The types of work experience that are eligible for Chevening include full-time employment; part-time employment; voluntary work; and paid or unpaid internships.
 Work experience can be completed before, during, or after graduating from your undergraduate studies.
 However, employment undertaken as part of your undergraduate or postgraduate course are not eligible.
 Fellowship programmes may have additional requirements […]

-We accept work experience from any field.
-However, if your course choices are not related to your work experience, you will need to explain why you are seeking to make a career change.
-Note the transferable skills you have gained from your current field of work and how they will help you in your studies […]
+Chevening Applicants must have at least two year’s work experience (or 2,800 hours) of work experience.
+We accept work experience in any field.
+However, if your course choices are not related to your work experience, you will need to explain why you want to make a career change.
+You should explain the transferable skills you […]

 Can I apply for a Chevening Scholarship to study for an undergraduate degree, PhD, or DPhil?